Sovereignty of God

 He offers us the free will choice to obey Him and be blessed, or rebell against Him and suffer the consequences (Deut 30:15-19).
 Even the existence of sin proves He allows things that He does not directly cause.
 Fatalism on the other hand denies human free will.

 We must co-operate with God in our daily life and not sit idly by and allow life to happen, expecting Him to do for us what we are able (with His help) to achieve.
 This applies to everything from advancing in knowledge and character, to getting fit, to having a harmonious marriage.
-In decision making we ask Him to guide and if we discover we have made a poor move, we can trust in God’s faithfulness and His ability to set us back on the right course and He will even bring good out of the mistake.
+In decision-making, we ask Him to guide and if we discover we have made a poor move, we can trust in God’s faithfulness and His ability to set us back on the right course and He will even bring good out of the mistake.
+God's sovereignty does not eliminate human responsibility.
+Although God has spoken and made promises, it ususally requires action from us to appropriate the truth we have been given.